astrodbtoolkit/AstrodbKit/docs/index.rst

 ------------------------------------

 **AstrodbKit** can convert columns to special types.
-Currently, spectra transformations are implemented and the specified column would be converted to a `Spectrum1D` object using the `specutils package <https://specutils.readthedocs.io/en/stable/>`_.
+Currently, spectra transformations are implemented and the specified column would be converted to a `Spectrum` object using the `specutils package <https://specutils.readthedocs.io/en/stable/>`_.
 To call this, users can supply the name of the column to convert (by default, none is converted, though .spectra assumes the column name is *spectrum*)::